cwilmott/digitalgeographies/studios/studio4_tables/readme.md

 **Assistants** (IMPORTHTML)
 - Now, try the above steps on your own for the assistants salaries!

-**Colleges** (IMPORTXML)
+> **Colleges** (IMPORTXML) (Optional)
-- Okay, so last and ugliest (but coolest), IMPORTXML and the colleges list.
+> - Okay, so last and ugliest (but coolest), IMPORTXML and the colleges list.
-- Go to the colleges page - https://hifld-geoplatform.opendata.arcgis.com/datasets/colleges-and-universities?geometry=57.798%2C-16.798%2C-57.163%2C72.130.
+> - Go to the colleges page - https://hifld-geoplatform.opendata.arcgis.com/datasets/colleges-and-universities?geometry=57.798%2C-16.798%2C-57.163%2C72.130.
-- We could just download the whole dataset as a spreadsheet, but it's messy.
+> - We could just download the whole dataset as a spreadsheet, but it's messy.
 Instead, select the API Explorer tab.
 This allows us to Query the database and import it.
-- We don't need all these "Out Fields", so let's cull it down to the `Name`, and `Zip` data (so we can geocode if we'd like).
+> - We don't need all these "Out Fields", so let's cull it down to the `Name`, and `Zip` data (so we can geocode if we'd like).
+>
+>

-> TOP TIP!
+>> TOP TIP!
 In the Google Chrome Dev Tools, if you right-click on a piece of html you can select Copy > Full XPath if you need to!
+>

-- Salaries
+>- Salaries
-- Fees
+>- Fees
-- Locations
+>- Locations